The Dr. K. NCAA Football Forecasts

 The results are sorted by start time.

-The small numbers in parentheses represent the point-spread.
+The numbers in parentheses represent the point-spread.
 The over/under pick is in parentheses with a U or O.

 The next 3 columns represent the estimated probabilities.
 The first number is the probability that the team picked to win actually wins.
 The second is the probability that the team picked to beat the spread beats the spread.
 The third is the probability that we beat the over/under.